Author: Elaine Kirn

 - • FINAL TESTS: READING INFORMATION AND SKILLS

-How will you build the skills that will pay off for you in your mastery of these (and other) types of reading?
-By following (or skipping over) steps entitled "Previewing," "Reading about Reading," Reading & Understanding," and "Reading Outside the Text.
+How will you build the skills in your mastery of these (and other) types of reading?
+By following steps entitled "Previewing," "Reading about Reading," Reading & Understanding," and "Reading Outside the Text.

 You'll be working hard on your reading, so let your reading skills work for you!